Accessibility in Meetings

 -

 Hybrid Meetings: For hybrid settings (in-person + virtual), ensure that remote participants can see and hear everyone clearly.
-A good microphone and camera setup is essential.
+A good microphone and camera setup are essential.

 -

-Provide Written Options: Allow people to participate via chat, and not just audio or video, in case they are unable to speak or prefer written communication.
+Provide Written Options: Allow participants to communicate in various ways via audio, video, and/or chat in case they are unable to speak or prefer written communication.

 -

-Sign Language Interpreters: If requested, arrange for a sign language interpreter for deaf or hard-of-hearing participants.
+Sign Language Interpreters: If requested, arrange for a sign language interpreter for participants, who are deaf or hard of-hearing.

 -

-Reat-Time Captioning/Transcription: Use real-time captioning tools or provide a transcription of the meeting afterward for people who are deaf or hard of hearing.
+Real-Time Captioning/Transcription: Use real-time captioning tools or provide a transcription of the meeting afterward for people who are deaf or hard of hearing.
+To use real-time captioning/transcription during an in-person meeting:

 -